 Here’s the latest update on the Kāpiti Lights upgrade.

-The Council is now calling for big thinking artists and creatives to stamp their mark on Kāpiti Lights by putting forward concepts for a public art installation or mural to improve the vibrancy of the area.
+The Council is calling for big thinking artists and creatives to stamp their mark on Kāpiti Lights by putting forward concepts for a public art installation or commission to improve the vibrancy of the area.
+Proposals are due in on Friday 15 September.

-We’re still aiming to finish work on these two stages in October, subject to weather.
+We’re still aiming to finish work on these two stages late October, subject to weather.
+The areas will be progressively opened as the work is completed.

 Hours of work will generally be between 7.30am and 5pm weekdays and Saturdays.